Canvas FAQ

 By default, students will have access to their courses in Canvas 7 days prior to the first day of class.
 Students will lose access to their courses in Canvas 7 days after semester grades are posted in KSIS.

-Instructors retain access to their courses for one semester after classes have ended, then the course will be concluded.
+Instructors retain access to their courses for one semester after classes end, after which the course will be concluded.
 When a course is concluded, the instructor will have read-only access to the course.
 For example, instructors can access their fall courses during the following spring semester, but not the next fall.
 This allows instructors the ability to make changes in the Gradebook and handle incompletes.
-As a result, instructors will always see courses from their current semester and the past semester in their Canvas course list.
+As a result, instructors will always see courses from their current and past semesters in their Canvas course list.